MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/plan-volume-activation-of-office.md

  KMS uses service (SRV) resource records (RRs) in DNS to store and communicate the locations of KMS host computers.
 KMS host computers use dynamic updates, if available, to publish the SRV RRs.
 For more information, see [Dynamic update](https://go.microsoft.com/fwlink/p/?LinkId=317385).
 If dynamic updates are not available, or if the KMS host computer does not have permissions to publish the RRs, you must publish the DNS records manually or configure client computers to connect to specific KMS host computers.
 This might require changing permissions on DNS to let more than one KMS host computer publish SRV records.

 > [!NOTE]
 > DNS changes might take time to propagate to all DNS hosts, depending on the complexity and topology of your network.
-For more information, see [Set up DNS for Office 2016 KMS-based volume activation](configure-dns-to-activate-office-by-using-kms.md).
+For more information, see [Configure DNS for activating volume licensed versions of Office by using KMS](configure-dns-to-activate-office-by-using-kms.md).

 <a name="mak"> </a>